 Rehabilitation Credit: The rehabilitation credit applies to costs incurred for rehabilitation and reconstruction of certain buildings.
-Rehabilitation includes renovation, restoration, and reconstruction.
-(Refer to 9% Credit)
+Rehabilitation includes renovation, restoration and reconstruction.

 Renewable Energy System: Energy from a source that is not depleted when used such as roof-top, building-integrated or landscape-integrated photovoltaic (PV) generation or solar hot water system or an Energy Star®-qualified geothermal heating, ventilating and air-conditioning system.